Ladislav Prokeš

 Ladislav Prokeš (7 June 1884 – 9 January 1966) was a Czech chess master and one of the most prolific composers of endgame studies in chess.
 He was born and died in Prague.

 Prokeš was joint Czech Champion in 1921 and played for the Czech Olympiad team in 1927, 1928, and 1930.
+While a strong tournament player, it is his chess compositions that gained him fame.
 In 1951 he published a collection of studies "Kniha šachových studií".
-His 1,159 endgame studies, as listed in Harold van der Heijden's database, rank fourth among all composers.
+His 1,244 endgame studies, as listed in Harold van der Heijden's database, rank fourth among all composers.

 Prokeš maneuver

 The Prokeš maneuver is a tactic in chess that enables a rook to draw against two advanced pawns in a chess endgame.
 Prokeš composed an endgame study in 1939 which illustrated the Prokeš maneuver for the first time.
 The solution begins: